nhsconnect/CareConnectAPI/pages/design/design_patterns.md

 ## List of patterns ##

-Below is a list of patterns.
+Below is a list of the more commonly used patterns that can be supported by one or more of FHIR's defined exchange paradigms.
 If you require more detail please go to [developer.nhs.uk](https://developer.nhs.uk/library/architecture/integration-patterns/information-sharing-patterns-summary/) and click on the pattern for more information.

 - Single Shared Application
 - Portal